Pest Control contractors in

 Licensing Requirements

-Idaho requires Public Health Pest Control License through Idaho Department of Agriculture.
-Must pass written exam covering pesticide laws, application techniques, and safety.
-Commercial applicators need Category 7A (General Pest) certification minimum.
-License renewal every 3 years with 6 hours continuing education required.
+Idaho requires Public Health Pest Control License through Idaho State Department of Agriculture.
+Must pass written exam covering pest biology, pesticide application, safety protocols, and regulations.
+Commercial applicators need Category 7A license for general pest control.
+License renewal required every 3 years with continuing education requirements.

 Permit Requirements